Good stuff

 And what about the full-size Transit?

-The big boy starts at a whisker under £38,000 and comes in all manner of wheelbases and heights or – should you wish – with a naked chassis out back in order to accommodate a flat bed, tipper section or whatever else takes your fancy.
-You can have single or double cabs or – of course – a minibus layout.
+The big boy starts at £40,375 and comes in all manner of wheelbases and heights or – should you wish – with a naked chassis out back in order to accommodate a flat bed, tipper section or whatever else takes your fancy.
+You can have single or double cabs or (of course) a minibus layout.
 If there isn’t a Transit to suit your job, do you even have a real job?
 Then there's the trim levels, including the lifestyle-friendly Active and Trail variants.

 In Europe, your engine choice is almost exclusively four-cylinder turbodiesels, ranging from 104bhp to 168bhp, and putting their power down through front, rear or all-wheel drive.
-A six-speed manual gearbox sits in most, but you can go automatic if you wish, with a sophisticated 10-speed transmission joining the options list in 2020.
-There’s also a mild-hybrid option.
+A six-speed manual gearbox sits in most, but you can go automatic if you wish, courtesy of eight- or 10-speed transmissions.
+There’s also a mild hybrid option.
 Fancy.

 What else do I need to know?

-This here is the Top Gear test of Pure Van, and if something wearing a Transit badge can no longer accomplish that, then we’re all screwed.
+In any case, this here is the Top Gear test of all things Pure Van, and if something wearing a Transit badge can no longer deliver on that front, then we’re all screwed.

 What's the verdict?